Also known as: leg raises, hanging knee raises, bar leg raises, hanging ab raise, toes to bar variation

 Frequently Asked Questions

-What common mistakes should I avoid with hanging leg raises?
+What common mistakes should I avoid when doing hanging leg raises?

-Common mistakes include swinging the body, using momentum, arching the lower back, bending the arms, and lifting with hip flexors only.
-Maintain a hollow position, engage lats, and move slowly to protect the spine.
+Common mistakes include using momentum to swing the legs, arching the lower back, bending the arms, and poor shoulder engagement.
+Focus on a hollow position, slow tempo, and active lats to avoid these errors.

-How do I progress or modify hanging leg raises?
+How can I progress or regress hanging leg raises?